Use of Are: Questions about Profession

 Formation of a question

-Formation of this sentence is as;
+The formation of this sentence is as follows:

 Have a look-